Victor Robles Player Props: Nationals vs. Cardinals

-Victor Robles -- with a slugging percentage of .429 in his past 10 games, including two extra-base hits -- will be in action for the Washington Nationals against the St. Louis Cardinals, with Jordan Montgomery on the mound, on June 20 at 7:05 PM ET.
+Victor Robles -- hitting .357 in his past 10 games -- will be in action for the Washington Nationals versus the St. Louis Cardinals, with Miles Mikolas on the mound, on June 21 at 4:05 PM ET.

+He had two hits (going 2-for-4) in his last appearance against the Cardinals.

 Victor Robles Game Info & Props vs. the Cardinals